 Did you know that WordPress automatically posts a message to website visitors when you’re performing software updates?
-As Maddy Osman demonstrates in this post, WordPress puts a blank page up in lieu of your website with the message:
+As Maddy Osman demonstrates, WordPress puts up a message saying your site is “Briefly Unavailable for Scheduled Maintenance” instead of displaying your website:

 While it’s great that WordPress has considered the fact that something could go wrong or seriously change your website during the updates process, that maintenance page is atrocious.
 Thankfully, there’s another way for you to handle this — and it’s not just something you use for brief moments when you manage WordPress updates.

-There are a number of occasions when a “Coming Soon” or “Under Construction” page makes more sense than to leave your WordPress website up for all to see.
-For example:
+There are a number of occasions when a “Coming Soon” or “Under Construction” page makes more sense than leaving your WordPress website up for all to see.
+For example, when you’re:

 - Building a brand new website.

 - Announcing the launch of a new feature or product.

 - Performing serious maintenance in a crisis situation.

 - During unplanned downtime (like after a security breach).